 Instructions

-- Measure all butters and oils in glass mason jar.
+- Measure all butters and oils in glass mason jar or heat safe glass bowl.

 - Fill a large skillet/saucepan with one to one and a half inches of water.
 Bring to a boil.